 4 bedroom: Floor Plan | 360° Panorama

 LEASE TYPE: Studio and 1 bedroom apartments are available on month-to-month leases.
 2 & 4 bedroom units are rented based on contract terms coinciding with the academic year (8 month contracts for Fall/Winter and 2-4 month contracts for Spring/Summer).
+Fall 4-month contracts are only available to exchange students.
+Winter 4-month contracts are available if there are vacancies.

 |Unit||Type||Contract||Monthly Rent||Total Rent|